What type of cancer is pembrolizumab used for?

 - The median time of response to treatment was 11.1 months in patients who responded to pembrolizumab.

-- Pembrolizumab (brand name: Keytruda) from Merck was first approved in September 2014 and since that time over 18 cancer uses have been approved by the FDA.
-It treats cancers ranging from advanced skin cancer to lung cancer.
+- Pembrolizumab (brand name: Keytruda) from Merck was first approved in September 2014 and since that time over 19 cancer uses have been approved by the FDA.
+It treats cancers ranging from advanced skin cancer, to bladder cancer to lung cancer.

 - Pembrolizumab is now approved to treat certain lymphomas, a type of blood cancer, in addition to solid tumors